The story of Crocifissione by Renato Guttuso.

 Della Ragione died in 1973 but not before donating some 260 paintings to the people of Florence as a gesture of solidarity following the city’s devastating floods in 1966, with the short but touching dedication to the Florentines: “I give you my life.”

 In December 1986, a few weeks before he died, Guttuso summoned Italy’s culture minister and several witnesses to his home in Piazza del Grillo in Rome’s Monti district.
-From his deathbed the artist donated 11 of his most cherished paintings, including Crocifissione, to the Galleria Nazionale d’Arte Moderna (GNAM) where today it can be seen in Room 26A La linea espressionista.
+From his deathbed the artist donated 11 of his most cherished paintings, including Crocifissione, to the Galleria Nazionale d’Arte Moderna (GNAM) where it can be seen today.

 Photo: Roma, Galleria Nazionale d’Arte Moderna e Contemporanea.
 Su concessione del Ministero dei Beni e delle Attività Culturali e del Turismo.